Mepergan Side Effects

 23. Duxbury AJ, Ead RD, Turner EP "Erosive cheilitis related to prochlorperazine maleate."
 Br Dent J 153 (1982): 271-2

 24. Manser TJ, Warner JF "Neuroleptic malignant syndrome associated with prochlorperazine."
 South Med J 83 (1990): 73-4

-Not all side effects for Mepergan may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Mepergan may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.